Flaming Roots

 Fallen

-Also visible in this sketch behind the tree is a composing station.
+Also visible in this sketch behind the tree is a composting station.
 This station had 3 stations of hay.
 Because this big tree was cut back to the roots, there was room to work on the compost pile.
 The primary composting area had gotten cold and so the compost was no longer breaking down.
 Also the wood palates that separated the sections had broken down and so it had to be reconstructed.
-While I broke apart pallets for the wood, Stella worked on rebuilding the bins.
-The sin set as we were working.
+While I broke apart pallets for the wood, A friend worked on rebuilding the bins.
+The sun set as we were working.
 I managed to kneel down on a rusty nail.
 Luckily I knelled down on the head of the nail so I didn’t draw blood.
 By the time the sun set we had two sections reconstructed.

-With everything inside.
-Stella spread hay over the top of what was added.
+With everything inside. my friend spread hay over the top of what was added.
 A metal mesh was put on top of the pile and held down with stones so no critters could get inside.
 The final touch was a thermometer to see how the compost was heating up inside.
 After a year, the food scraps should break down and then they will be added to another bin.
 Hay will then be added to the first bin and the process starts all over again.

 Milton Damage